mamazary/BMI-Calculator-API/README.md

 ## Deploy
 CI/CD only consist 2 stage :
 1. build docker image and then push into gitlab container registry
-2. deploy using docker-compose into server using Gitlab-CI Runner DIND Image
+2. deploy using docker-compose into server using Gitlab-CI Runner Shell Executor

 ## License